-Product research and development cost consists primarily of compensation and related benefits, the use of independent contractors for specific near-term development projects, and an allocated portion of general overhead costs, including occupancy.
-Total research and development cost for the three-month period ended April 30, 2016 remained consistent with the prior comparable period.
-The decrease in research and development expense is a result of an increase in research and development costs in the current period that meet the requirements for capitalization.
+Product research and development cost consists primarily of compensation and related benefits, the use of independent contractors for specific nearterm development projects, and an allocated portion of general overhead costs, including occupancy.
+The increase in total research and development cost for the three- and six-month periods ended July 31, 2016 from the prior comparable periods is primarily due to an increase in development staffing.
+The decrease in research and development expense was a result of an increase in research and development costs in the current period that meet the requirements for capitalization, and was partially offset by the increase in personnel costs.
 The Company's software development efforts during fiscal year 2015 were focused on stabilizing and maintaining our suite of software solutions.
 Those efforts did not meet the requirements for capitalization of software development costs.
-In the current fiscal year, however, the Company has rebalanced software development efforts to focus on innovation that addresses future client needs and drives higher quality in the value-based world our clients operate in.
+In the current fiscal year, however, the Company has rebalanced software development efforts to focus on innovation that addresses future client needs and drives higher quality in the value-based world in which our clients operate.
 These enhancement efforts do meet the requirements for capitalization.
-Research and development expenses for the three months ended April 30, 2016 and 2015, as a percentage of revenues, were 26% and 36%, respectively.
+Research and development expenses for the six months ended July 31, 2016 and 2015, as a percentage of revenues, were 27% and 30%, respectively.